Average Weather in December in Negril Jamaica

 This section discusses the wide-area hourly average wind vector (speed and direction) at 10 meters above the ground.
 The wind experienced at any given location is highly dependent on local topography and other factors, and instantaneous wind speed and direction vary more widely than hourly averages.

-The average hourly wind speed in Negril is essentially constant during December, remaining within 0.3 miles per hour of 13.3 miles per hour throughout.
+The average hourly wind speed in Negril is gradually increasing during December, increasing from 13.0 miles per hour to 13.5 miles per hour over the course of the month.

 Average Wind Speed in December